nknxnc/nknxnc.github.io/_posts/2016-08-19-icectf-contract-writeup.markdown

 date:   2016-08-19 18:13:49 +0200
 categories: writeup
 ---
-Screenshot:

-The challenge started out easy.
+The challenge started out very easy.
+But this was not to be so.
+Soon enough it became quite apparent.

 {% highlight ruby %}
 def print_hi(name)